John-Wicks/hello-world/README.md

 I'll be using this document as a statement of intent.

-My intent being to sutdy various tools/programs/languages to get myself to a certain level of competency.
+My intent being to study various tools/programs/languages to get myself to a certain level of competency.

 From where I'd feel confident enough to apply for a junior DevOps postion at a